Nangyal-Daqiq/Nancloud/README.md

 ## 🚀 Quick Start

-Navigate to [nancloud.app](https://nancloud.vercel.app/) and check it out!
+Navigate to [nancloud.app](https://nancloud.vercel.app/) and poke it!